Banshee (media player): Cross-platform support

 The first alpha release of Banshee on Windows was Banshee 1.9.4, released on February 23, 2011.

-Release history

 Helix Banshee

 Helix Banshee was a version of Banshee, included in older versions of SUSE Linux Enterprise Desktop and openSUSE.
 It was based upon the Banshee core, but with a plug-in to add support for the Helix framework for playback and transcoding, in addition to GStreamer.